Emery N. Brown

-Emery Neal Brown (born 1957) is an American statistician, neuroscientist, and anesthesiologist.
+Emery Neal Brown (born 1957) is an American statistician, computational neuroscientist, and anesthesiologist.
 He is the Warren M. Zapol Professor of Anesthesia at Harvard Medical School and at Massachusetts General Hospital (MGH), and a practicing anesthesiologist at MGH.
-At MIT he is the Edward Hood Taplin Professor of Medical Engineering and professor of computational neuroscience, the Associate Director of the Institute for Medical Engineering and Science, and the Director of the Harvard–MIT Program in Health Sciences and Technology.
+At MIT he is the Edward Hood Taplin Professor of Medical Engineering and professor of computational neuroscience, the associate director of the Institute for Medical Engineering and Science, and the director of the Harvard–MIT Program in Health Sciences and Technology.

 In 2015, Brown was elected a member of the National Academy of Engineering for the development of neural signal processing algorithms for understanding memory encoding and modeling of brain states of anesthesia.
 Brown is one of only 19 individuals who has been elected to all three branches of the National Academies of Sciences, Engineering, and Medicine, as well as the first African American and the first anesthesiologist to be elected to all three National Academies.

+In 2020, he was awarded the Swartz Prize for Theoretical and Computational Neuroscience.
+In 2022 he was awarded the Gruber Neuroscience Prize, alongside theoretical neuroscientists Larry Abbott, Terrence Sejnowski and Haim Sompolinsky.

 Biography

 Brown was born and grew up in Ocala, Florida, where he attended Fessenden Elementary and Middle Schools, Osceola Junior High School and North Marion High School.
 He graduated from Phillips Exeter Academy, in Exeter, New Hampshire in 1974 after spending the second semester of his senior year at Exeter in the School Year Abroad Program studying Spanish in Barcelona, Spain.
 In 1978, he received his Bachelor of Arts (magna cum laude) in applied mathematics from Harvard College.
 Following graduation, Brown received an International Rotary Foundation Fellowship to study mathematics at the Institut Fourier des Mathèmatiques Pures in Grenoble, France.

 Upon returning from Grenoble, he entered the Harvard Medical School MD/PhD Program.
-He received his Master of Arts in 1984 in statistics and his PhD in statistics in 1988 from Harvard University and his MD (magna cum laude) in 1987 from Harvard Medical School.
+He received his Master of Arts and PhD in statistics from Harvard University in the years 1984 and 1988 respectively.
+He received his MD (magna cum laude) in 1987 from Harvard Medical School.

-Brown completed his internship in internal medicine in 1989 at the Brigham and Women’s Hospital, a research fellowship in endocrinology at the Brigham and Women’s Hospital in 1992 and his residency in anesthesiology at MGH in 1992.
+Brown completed his internship in internal medicine in 1989 at the Brigham and Women's Hospital, a research fellowship in endocrinology at the Brigham and Women's Hospital in 1992 and his residency in anesthesiology at MGH in 1992.
 In 1992, Brown joined the staff in the Department of Anesthesia at MGH and the faculty at Harvard Medical School.
 In 2005 he joined the faculty at Massachusetts Institute of Technology.

-Currently, Brown is the Warren M. Zapol Professor of Anesthesia at Harvard Medical School, the Edward Hood Taplin Professor of Medical Engineering at MIT's Institute for Medical Engineering and Science, and a Professor of Computational Neuroscience at MIT.
-In addition to his professorial positions, Brown serves as the Director of the Neuroscience Statistics Research Laboratory at the Massachusetts Institute of Technology, the co-director of the Harvard-MIT Division of Health Sciences and Technology and an associate director of MIT's Institute for Medical Engineering & Science.
+Currently, Brown is the Warren M. Zapol Professor of Anesthesia at Harvard Medical School, the Edward Hood Taplin Professor of Medical Engineering at MIT's Institute for Medical Engineering and Science, and a professor of computational neuroscience at MIT.
+In addition to his professorial positions, Brown serves as the director of the Neuroscience Statistics Research Laboratory at the Massachusetts Institute of Technology, the co-director of the Harvard-MIT Division of Health Sciences and Technology and an associate director of MIT's Institute for Medical Engineering & Science.
 Brown also works as an anesthesiologist at MGH.